-- 1. Three referee letters are required from qualified individuals, other than the applicant's Sponsor, who can evaluate the applicant's qualifications for the proposed research project and assess the applicant's potential for successful independent biomedical research.
-For applicants with a Ph.D., the first referee letter should preferably come from the applicant's thesis advisor. - 2.
-One sponsor letter is required, indicating that the proposed postdoctoral sponsor has accepted the applicant into the laboratory and outlining the plans for the fellowship - 3.
-A signature page that verifies that the appropriate contacts at the sponsoring institute are aware of the applicant's submission to the Jane Coffin Childs Fund and are aware of the terms of the award as outlined on www.jccfund.org.
-If the applicant is awarded as a JCC Fellow, the award notification letter will be sent to the institutional contacts as noted.
+Three referee letters are required from qualified individuals, other than the applicant's postdoctoral advisor, who can evaluate the applicant's qualifications for the proposed research project and assess the applicant's potential for successful independent biomedical research.
+For applicants with a Ph.D., the first referee letter should preferably come from the applicant's thesis advisor.
+All referees must register in the Temelio site so that the information sent can be stored confidentially.